 Jump to

-The Standard model of particle physics models the subatomic particles as quantum waves that have a wave-particle duality and a quantum spin
+The Standard model of particle physics models the subatomic matter particles

 The following animation shows the shapes and structures of the model's subatomic particles, the